gfranzini/tracer-manual/system-prerequisites.md

 ## Install Java {#install-java}

-The pre-compiled version of TRACER requires version 8 or higher of Java.
+TRACER requires version 8 or higher of Java.
 To check your Java version, open the terminal or command line and type:

 `java -version`